ThoughtWorksInc/CD4ML-Scenarios/instructions/housing/3-MachineLearning.md

 ## Goals

 * Learn to do experiments without interrupting the rest of your team or changing the production model
-* Learn about the codebase design and how it enables great flexibility with reproducibility
+* Learn about the codebase design and how it enables great flexibility while maintaining reproducibility

 ## Step by Step Instructions